MediaRon/gravity-forms-google-analytics-event-tracking/README.txt

 * Enabled custom category/action/label on a per form basis.

 == Upgrade Notice ==

+= 1.7.3 =
+Bugfix - Some users were experiencing PHP fatal errors upon form submission.
+Reverting to previously used library.

 = 1.7.1 =
 Removing SSL requirement.
 Needs more testing.